 “The Miracle of the Quail”

 It was just across the Mississippi River from Nauvoo a town called Montrose Iowa near Potters Slough where the Latter-Day Saint refugees made camp.
 Many of these people only had food enough for the day, they had no shelters, many used quilts as tents.
 This group of Saints were in bad shape.
-The fear of the mob in Nauvoo, no food, no shelter, not knowing what to do next would have been terrifying.
+The fear of the mob in Nauvoo, no food, no shelter, not knowing what to do next was terrifying.
 The Lord knew of their hardships and sacrifices and blessed them with the miracle we now call the “Miracle of the Quail.”

 On Oct.
 9, 1846 a flock of quail landed on the camp of these exhausted, and hungry members of the Church.
 The quail landed everywhere from the tops of their wagons, right in front of them and some quail even went inside tents of the refugee saints.
 These struggling, hungry Saints were able to catch and eat these birds for food for their starving families.
 About 650 people were fed that day as a gift from God.

 This was a reminder to these suffering saints that the Lord is with them.
 He had never left them and would help.
 This miracle has been compared to the Old Testament story in Exodus 16.
-Just like the God took care of the Children of Israel, and the Saints being exhaled from Nauvoo, He takes care of us today!
+Just like God took care of the Children of Israel, and the Saints being exhaled from Nauvoo, He takes care of us today!

 Elder Holland said about the Lord watching over us: